 Objective: To model the flight patterns of different kinds of birds.

-This activity is best done outside.
 Play Follow the Leader imitating the flight patterns of different birds such as those listed below:

 - Songbird: flap arms as you walk back and forth.